langroid/langroid/docs/examples/agent-tree.md

 desirable features:

-- Decoupling: Each agent is instructed separately, without mention of any other agents (E.g. Even agent does not know about Odd Agent, or EvenZ agent, etc).
+- Decoupling: Each agent is instructed separately, without mention of any other agents (E.g. Even agent does not know about Odd Agent, EvenZ agent, etc).
   In particular, this means agents will not be "addressing" their message to specific other agents, e.g. send number to Odd agent when number is odd, etc. Allowing addressing would make the solution easier to implement,